 By default, the Multiple Copy interval for trusses is 24" (600 mm).
 To change this interval, click the Multiple Copy Interval edit button and specify the desired Primary Offset value for trusses in the Multiple Copy dialog.

-Click and drag the truss's Move edit handle towards the other end of the structure.
+Click and drag the truss's middle Move edit handle towards the other end of the structure.
 As you drag, new trusses will be created at regular intervals.
 Release the mouse button to complete the command.

 Select 3D> Create Perspective View> Perspective Framing Overview to see the results.